 Camp Good Grief is a day camp for children ages 8-17.
 The experience combines fun and adventurous activities with grief education and emotional support, all facilitated by Hospice of Michigan grief professionals and trained volunteers.

 At Camp Good Grief, children will find comfort in the knowledge that there are others who have experienced a similar circumstance and can relate to the way they are feeling.
 At Camp Good Grief, children have the opportunity to address their feelings, remember their loved ones and create friendships that last long after camp is over.

 How does a grieving child benefit from an experience like Camp Good Grief?

 Camp Good Grief is staffed by caring and qualified Hospice of Michigan grief professionals and trained volunteers, along with the experienced staff of Camp Newaygo and Camp Ohiyesa, who guide the children through activities at their respective locations.

-In Southeastern Michigan, Camp Good Grief will be held Friday, August 4, 2017 at YMCA Camp Ohiyesa.
+In Southeastern Michigan, Camp Good Grief will be held (Date TBD) at YMCA Camp Ohiyesa.
 Camp Ohiyesa is located in Holly on Fish Lake, and offers a variety of camp activities.
 Acres of groomed fields and natural woods for play.
 Parents can trust that the adventures at Camp Ohiyesa are led by a well-trained camp staff, whose number one focus is their campers.
 Visit the YMCA camp website.

-Applications are due June 30, 2017.
+Applications are due (Date TBD).
 Space is limited and those interested are encouraged to register as soon as possible.
 For applications and more information, parents or guardians should call Jackie Morris: 313-578-6328.
 There is no charge for Camp Good Grief.
 Lunch and a snack are provided at no charge.